Opinion: We already knew the Met had abused their power at Sarah Everard’s vigil

 To think that police have been allowed to get away with so much with little to no consequences, withholding the power they have and using it in the worst way, I wonder what’s next to come from the Met.

 Women are still not safe on our streets, we are still being harassed, catcalled, assaulted and murdered.
 It’s a spectrum that begins with hate towards women, from objectification, vulgar comments in a friendship group, leading to incel behaviour, power dynamics and then assault.
-We need to all call it out at the start, the government needs to change school curriculums and most of all, make sure that those at the top of the power chain, whose job is to protect and serve the public, don’t fall anywhere on this spectrum.
+We need to all call it out at the start, the government needs to change school curriculums and, most of all, make sure that those at the top of the power chain, whose job is to protect and serve the public, don’t fall anywhere on this spectrum.

 It’s been a hard year for a lot of women and a hard year for the loved ones of those who have been murdered.
 I can’t imagine what they have had to go through.
 One day, I hope we will be able to walk down the street without fear.